Approaches to displaying data protection information in Citizen Space

 Provide information upfront on the overview page

-This organisation has added the text of their privacy statement directly to the overview page, so that respondents will definitely have the opportunity to see and read it before they choose to enter the survey.
+This organisation has added the text of their privacy statement directly to the overview page, so that respondents will definitely have the opportunity to see and read it before they choose whether or not to participate in the activity.

 Screen-shot of a Citizen Space consultation showing a privacy statement on the consultation overview page directly above the call-to-action box linking into the survey

-Provide information upfront on the overview page AND re-word the survey link to indicate active consent
+Provide information upfront on the overview page AND reword the activity link to indicate active consent

-This organisation has taken a similar approach but with the addition of rewording the call-to-action link text, so that respondents know if they continue to enter the survey, this action will be taken as agreement to the terms of the privacy notice.
+This organisation has taken a similar approach but with the additional step of rewording the call-to-action link text, so that respondents know if they continue to the activity, this action will be taken as agreement to the terms of the privacy notice.

 Screen-shot of a Citizen Space consultation showing a privacy statement linked above the call-to-action box, plus the text above the box reads: Clicking on the agree button below indicates that you have read the privacy notice & agree to take part, & the call-to-action link into the survey has been renamed I agree

-Provide information in a fact bank at the start of the survey
+Provide information in a fact bank at the start of the activity

-Rather than providing the privacy notice upfront on the overview page, some organisations prefer to include it on the first page when respondents enter the survey.
-It works well to put the information in a fact bank component, which looks like a link and pops open to reveal more information when someone selects it.
+Rather than providing the privacy notice upfront on the overview page, some organisations prefer to include it on the first page respondents see in the activity.
+It works well to put the information in a fact bank component, which looks like a link and pops open to reveal more information when someone clicks on it.

 Screen-shot of a Citizen Space consultation showing a fact-bank at the top of the first survey page that says How we will use your information, before the first question